Scholarships & Grants

 The American Rescue Plan (ARP) has authorized a third round of Higher Education Emergency Relief Fund III (HEERF III).
 SFCM received $322,837 to be distributed to students with exceptional need.
 To be eligible, a student must be or have been enrolled at SFCM on or after March 13, 2020.
 Unlike with HEERF I or HEERF II grants, students do not need to be Title IV eligible to receive HEERF III funding.
 Additionally, undocumented and international students may receive HEERF III grants.
 This includes refugees, asylum seekers, Deferred Action for Childhood Arrival (DACA) recipients, DREAMers, and similar undocumented students.

 Under the American Rescue Plan, SFCM is required to prioritize students with exceptional need.
-In compliance with these guidelines, SFCM has developed an allocation matrix based on students’ Pell status, Expected Family Contribution (EFC) as calculated in the 2021-2022 FAFSA, as well as academic level.
+In compliance with these guidelines, SFCM has developed an allocation matrix based on students’ Pell status, Student Aid Index (SAI) as calculated in the 2021-2022 FAFSA, as well as academic level.

 For those students that did not complete a 2021-2022 FAFSA, there was an application for HEERF III student grants.
 Students were instructed to contact the Financial Aid office for further information.
 HEERF III financial grants must be used to fund allowable expenses (food, housing, course materials, technology, health care, or childcare expenses)